With Uber for Business, you may see 2 kinds of charges on your credit card:

 Pending or voided charge

-Uber for Business issues a $200 authorization hold (amount may vary per country) when you first add a payment method to your business profile.
+Uber for Business issues an authorization hold (amount may vary per country) when you first add a payment method to your business profile.
 This amount is never charged to your account, but may show as pending on your bank statement.

 Charge near the 8th of the month

-If you’re on monthly billing, your monthly statement will be automatically charged to your card on the 8th of each month.
+If you’re on monthly billing and pay with a credit card, your monthly statement will be automatically charged to your card on the 8th of each month.

 If the unrecognized charge doesn’t look like any of the ones above, it could be:

 - A tip.
 If the charge is a round number (such as $1, $2, or $4), an employee might have tipped their driver.
 You can see which employees added a tip in the trip report.